pflow-xyz/pflow-dapp/examples/gno.land/r/gnoframe/README.md

 - GnoFrame: a framework for building Gno applications that can be embedded in other applications
   - provides a specification for building Gno applications
+  - StructuredData tag for defining structured data in Gno applications
+  - Share frames by exposing the proper metadata in the resultant HTML
     - GnoMark: a markdown parser and renderer for Gno applications
       - supports custom js/HTMLElements or Gno-backed templates
       - FUTURE: integrate w/ forms when available on gno.land
     - Template: a {{tag | helper}} style template engine for working with strings
       - supports custom functions and helpers
       - stores templates in on-chain registry

 - Oracle: a toolkit for CQRs (Commands, Queries, and Responses) in Gno applications
+  - a polling based approach to handling asynchronous data updates
+  - supports custom data sources and sinks
+  - FUTURE: integrate with GnoFrame for modularity and reusability

-- Pflow: a custom frame implementation for GnoFrame applications
+- Pflow: a gnoFrame implementation of a process flow engine
     - wf-nets used for multi-step processes
     - state-machines / Petri-Nets - used to construct DSL grammars for formal specification